 Throughout the degree, you’ll get hands-on experience with some of our partners and other employers on and off campus.
 These work placement opportunities will give you practical experience in planning implementing and evaluating sports events and programmes.

 In your final year, you’ll be able to focus your assessment projects on a topic of your choice.
 Perhaps you’re interested in the promotion of health and wellbeing?
 Or want to discover life in community and elite sports management?

 You’ll graduate with skills that employers are searching for both within and outside the sports industry.
 Follow your dreams and make a real difference to people’s lives and the effective operations of businesses.

-This course is endorsed against the professional standards of CIMSPA, the Chartered Institute for the Management of Sport and Physical Activity.
+This sport management degree is endorsed against the professional standards of CIMSPA, the Chartered Institute for the Management of Sport and Physical Activity.
 It is designed to help you see theory in practice through work experience opportunities.